I know, right?

-My travels so far in 2017 have been some of the best of my life, because I’ve been focusing less on increasing my country count and more on visiting the places that excite me.
-I’ve been taking more defined trips, that have been about getting to know a single destination, rather than heading to as many different places as possible.
+My travels so far in 2017 have been the best of my life, because I’ve been focusing less on increasing my country count and more on visiting the places that excite me.
+I’ve been taking more defined trips, that have been about getting to know a single destination, rather than hopping across as many different countries as possible.

-As an example, when I found inexpensive flights to South Africa at the start of the year, I opted to spend two weeks solely in Cape Town rather than trying to cram in as much of the country as possible.
-The previous version of me would have been moving every two or three days in order to see as much of South Africa as she could, then came away feeling exhausted and knowing little about the places she had passed through.
+As an example, when I found inexpensive flights to South Africa at the start of the year, I opted to spend two weeks solely in Cape Town rather than trying to cram in as much of Southern Africa as possible.
+The previous version of me would have been moving every two or three days in order to see as much of South Africa, Swaziland, Lesotho, and Botswana as she could, then come away feeling exhausted and knowing little about the places she had passed through.

 In the future, I’m going to focus more on returning to the places I love, rather than only going to new countries.

-I’m going to travel to a place because I want to go there, not because it’s close to where I currently am, or cheap to get to, or will rack up my country count.
+I’m going to travel to a place because I want to go there, not because it’s close to where I currently am, or cheap to get to, or going to rack up my country count.

 I’m going to slow down my travels, too, so that I can get to know the places I visit better, and spend more time enjoying life in Portugal.

-As I mentioned above, as soon as I realised I didn’t want to pursue my 100 countries challenge, I felt like a weight had lifted.
+As soon as I realised I no longer wanted to pursue my 100 countries challenge, I felt like a weight had lifted.